 It is also notable that during the recent regional crisis Georgia was the least “fearful” country, letting its currency float more than the neighbors did.

-If we separately observe the components of the fear of floating index, we discover that the exchange rate is the least volatile variable in a majority of cases, while policy rates have the highest volatility especially for the Georgian economy.
+If we separately observe the components of the fear of floating index, we discover that the exchange rate is the least volatile variable in a majority of cases, while policy rates have the highest volatility, especially for the Georgian economy.

 WHY DO COUNTRIES FEAR FLOATING?

 There is a broad literature that tries to identify what is behind the decision to intervene and smooth the exchange rate fluctuations.
-First, as Belhocine et al. (2016) claims the degree of the exchange rate volatility is closely related to countries’ experience of high inflation or hyperinflation during transition – the higher was the peak inflation in the early 1990s, the more likely a country was to maintain a fixed exchange rate or to allow just de facto floating.
+First, as Belhocine et al. (2016) claim the degree of the exchange rate volatility is closely related to countries’ experience of high inflation or hyperinflation during the transition – the higher was the peak inflation in the early 1990s, the more likely a country was to maintain a fixed exchange rate or to allow just de facto floating.
 All three countries in the South Caucasus region experienced hyperinflation in the early transition years.

 Second, according to Castro (2004), when the country’s central bank cares a lot about inflation and exchange rates are very likely to quickly affect prices (the pass-through effect from exchange rates to prices is strong), then it is logical for the central bank to try and smooth currency fluctuations.

 We must note that the pass-through effect is especially strong for net importer countries, such as Georgia and Armenia.
-For example, in the case of Georgia one percent change in the nominal exchange rate causes approximately 0.42 percentage point change in the long-run price level and the pass-through time is 4-5 months (Tamar Mdivnishvili, 2014).
+For example, in the case of Georgia, one percent change in the nominal exchange rate causes approximately 0.42 percentage point change in the long-run price level and the pass-through time is 4-5 months (Tamar Mdivnishvili, 2014).
 The main idea behind the pass-through consideration is that large exchange rate volatility leads to higher price volatility which reduces the credibility of policymakers committed to inflation targeting.

 Third, most transition countries are characterized by high asset and liability dollarization.
-For instance, in Georgia, Loans Dollarization Ratio exceeds 60% for recent several years (65.4% in 2016), while Deposit Dollarization Ratio is even higher in the recent two years (71.4% in 2016).
+For instance, in Georgia, Loans Dollarization Ratio exceeds 60% for recent several years (65.4% in 2016), while the Deposit Dollarization Ratio is even higher in the recent two years (71.4% in 2016).
 If domestic residents borrow in the foreign currency, while their income is denominated in the domestic currency (this phenomenon is called currency mismatch), a depreciation of national currency makes it harder for borrowers to return their loans back (now borrowers have to spend a larger share of their income to repay their loans) that leads to a contraction of aggregate demand and output.
 This phenomenon is widely recognized as a contractionary depreciation.

 Finally, it is a well-known fact that most of the developing countries are not able to borrow in their national currency.
 Economists even have a special name for this phenomenon – “original sin”.
 Under this scenario, devaluation of the domestic currency significantly increases the debt burden for these countries and further stimulates policymakers to keep the exchange rate as stable as possible.